eah5837/CMPSC_412_proj2/README.md

 ### Conclusions
 This project successfully demonstrates the practical application of graph theory and algorithms in law enforcement logistics.
 The implementation shows how computer science concepts can be applied to real-world problems, particularly in emergency response optimization.
 While the current system has limitations, its modular design provides a solid foundation for future enhancements such as real-time data integration and more sophisticated traffic modeling.

-## Contributing
-Contributions to this project are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.